Robust Stackelberg Equilibria: Introduction

 \subsection{Our Contributions}

+This paper is dedicated to a principled study of $\delta$-RSE from its analytic properties, to its computational and statistical complexity.
 We start by formalizing the notion of $\delta$-RSE, where $\delta > 0$ is an upper bound on the follower's utility loss due to suboptimal behavior.
 We prove that under a properly chosen boundary condition, a $\delta$-RSE exists in every Stackelberg game for any $\delta > 0$.
 Consequently, the leader's utility in an $\delta$-RSE can be viewed as a well-defined function $u_{\textup{RSE}}(\delta)$ of $\delta > 0$.
 By analyzing the function $u_{\textup{RSE}}(\delta)$, we show several analytical properties of the $\delta$-RSE and compare it with other solution concepts, including the classic SSE and the maximin equilibrium.
-Under a minor non-degeneracy assumption, the function $u_{\textup{RSE}}(\delta)$ is proved to exhibit Lipschitz continuity within a regime of small $\delta$, and approaches the leader utility under SSE as $\delta \to 0$.
-Note that such continuity is a ``surprisingly'' nice property since in discrete strategic games an agent's equilibrium utility typically is \emph{not} continuous in the other agents' parameters.
-For instance, in SSE, the leader's utility may drop significantly if the follower's payoff changes even slightly or the follower's response is slightly sub-optimal because these may cause the follower to switch to a response that is dramatically worse to the leader.
+In particular, under a minor non-degeneracy assumption, the function $u_{\textup{RSE}}(\delta)$ is proved to exhibit Lipschitz continuity within a regime of small $\delta$, and approaches the leader utility under SSE as $\delta \to 0$.
+Such continuity is a ``surprisingly'' nice property, as an agent's equilibrium utility typically is \emph{not} continuous in the other agents' parameters in discrete strategic games.
+For instance, in SSE, the leader's utility may drop significantly if the follower's utility function changes even slightly or the follower's response is slightly sub-optimal because these may cause the follower to switch to a response that is dramatically worse to the leader.
 Interestingly, our added layer of worst-case analysis somehow smoothed the follower response and installed the continuity property.
 This continuity property has multiple interesting implications.
-First, it implies that regardless of what causes the follower's up-to-$\delta$ sub-optimal behavior,\footnote{It is easy to see that any $\delta$ perception error on follower's payoffs \citep{letchford2009learning,kiekintveld2013security} or leader's mixed strategy \citep{an2012security,muthukumar2019robust} will lead to $O(\delta)$ sub-optimal follower responses when payoffs are bounded.} the leader's utility will always be $O(\delta)$ off from the SSE utility for small $\delta$.
+First, it implies that regardless of what causes the follower's up-to-$\delta$ suboptimal behavior,\footnote{It is easy to see that any $\delta$ perception error on follower's payoffs \citep{letchford2009learning,kiekintveld2013security} or leader's mixed strategy \citep{an2012security,muthukumar2019robust} will lead to $O(\delta)$ suboptimal follower responses when payoffs are bounded.} the leader's utility will always be $O(\delta)$ off from the SSE utility for small $\delta$.
 Second, this property turns out to be very useful for learning both the RSE and SSE, which we will further elaborate on below.